martien2kk/BCB330/Preparation and Proposal/Week 2: Oct 7th.md

       Pick: `SRR7630408`; download rdrp from Serratus
       Species: Cannabis glandular

-Copy Frist Contig from Rdrp.fasta file
+Copy First Contig from Rdrp.fasta file
   Copy paste into ORF Finder:
     ORF start codon to use: "Any sense codon"
     Sequence